Lesego-1/Lesego-1/README.md

 ## 📚 **Learning & Development**

 I’m currently focused on advancing my skills in:
-- Deep Learning with Python (NLP, CNNs, RNNs, Transformers)
-- Data Visualization with Tableau
+- Data Visualization with Tableau and PowerBI
 - Time-Series Analysis for Financial Data
+- API Development with Python (Django)